mttcrn/polimi-CSE-notes/Machine Learning.md

 $$
 L_{k-fold} = {1 \over k} \sum_{i=1}^k L_{\mathcal{D}_i}
 $$
-k-fold is much faster to compute rather than LOO, since common values for $k$ are 5 or 10, but it is more pessimistically biased.
+k-fold is much faster to compute rather than LOO, since common values for $k$ are 5 or 10, but it is more **pessimistically biased**.
 We generally use $k=10$ for a balanced bias-variance.
 #### Adjustment Techniques
 ##### Mallows’ $C_p$ Criterion
 It adjusts the residual sum of squares (RSS) to include a penalty for model complexity: